 In this episode, we hear from CABI scientists Dr Sonal Varia and Kate Pollard on why this invasive plant is such a prolific invasive species, and how some of the biocontrol methods, such as rust fungus from the Himalayas, are currently being researched in CABI’s Egham laboratory, and how they are being used in the field.

-Episode 4: Yellow and Dalmatian toadflax – coming soon
+Episode 4: Yellow and Dalmatian toadflax – out now

 “The idea is not to eradicate these invasive plants but to reduce the vigour, reduce their spread, to give the native plants a chance to compete against them.”Dr Hariet Hinz, Global Director, Invasive Species